Primary liver cancer is cancer that started in your liver. It's different from secondary liver cancer, which spreads to your liver from other organs.

-- Do not drink alcohol as it will cause more liver damage.
+- Don’t drink alcohol as it will cause more liver damage.

 - Quit smoking if you smoke.

-- Ensure you are up-to-date with your vaccinations, such as vaccinations against hepatitis A, hepatitis B, pneumococcal disease and the flu.
+- Ensure you are up to date with your vaccinations, such as vaccinations against hepatitis A, hepatitis B, pneumococcal disease and the flu.
 This protects you from severe illness.
-It's important to get your vaccinations as early as possible, as your body's response becomes weaker as cirrhosis progresses.
+Get your vaccinations as early as possible, as your body's response becomes weaker as cirrhosis progresses.

 - Eat well to avoid loss of muscle mass and reduce the risk of complications.
 Most people with liver cancer need a high protein and high energy diet.
 Consider seeing a dietitian experienced in liver disease.
 Read more about the high protein/high fat diet.